pseigo/book-exercises/cpsc110/notes/m8-abstraction.md

 ;; (foldl f base (list x-1 ... x-n)) = (f x-n ... (f x-1 base))
 (define (foldl f base lox) ...)
 ```

+## Fold functions

+Going directly from type comments to abstract functions, rather than writing a bunch of redundant code and abstracting from examples afterwards.

+Our fold functions are written from existing templates.

+### Tips

+- For mutual ref templates, assign _type parameters_ to the result of each function right away!
+  - i.e. for `Element` and `ListOfElement`, let `fn-for-e -> X` and `fn-for-loe -> Y`
+  - Makes writing the signature MUCH easier